absynce/grunt-launch/README.md

 * 0.4.0 - Added support for spaces in command arguments.
 * 0.4.1 - Added support for multiple spaces in command arguments.
 * 0.4.2 - Added support for multiple spaces in command _at beginning_.
+* 0.5.0 - Optionally install bower dependencies and prepare for Grunt 1.0.